Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Share notification drop message
 The plaintext of the drop message is a JSON document with the url of the DM and the symmetric key.
+The payload_type for a share notification is `box_share_notification`.

 ```
 {